cassidyormiston/Wordle/README.md

 Within the same directory as the provided files:

-For the default game (5 letter random word from a default dictionary, 6 attempts) run:
+For the default game (5 letter random word from the default dictionary, 6 attempts) run:

 `./wordle`